thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 - Normal-uniform distribution
     This requires :math:`\sigma`, :math:`m` and :math:`c` .
 Here, we pick with probability :math:`1-m` from a normal
     distribution with standard deviation :math:`\sigma`, and probability :math:`m` from a uniform distribution.
-This uniform distribution picks a random distance equally between 0 and :math:`c`, the maximal dispersal distance.
+This uniform distribution picks a random distance uniformly between 0 and :math:`c`, the maximal dispersal distance.
 For very large :math:`c`, extremely long distance dispersal is possible.

+It is also possible to provide a dispersal probability map, which sets the probability of dispersing from one cell to another.
+The dispersal map should be dimensions *xy* by *xy* where *x* and *y* are the dimensions of the fine map.
+A dispersal map can be set by using :func:`set_map_files(dispersal_map="/path/to/dispersal.tif") <pycoalescence.simulation.Simulation.set_map_files>`.

-**pycoalescence** also has the ability to simulate a dispersal kernel on a landscape.
+**pycoalescence** has the ability to simulate a dispersal kernel on a landscape.
 For more information about that process, see :ref:`here <simulate_landscapes>`

+.. important:: In this scenario, it is not possible to use a coarse map, which should be "none".

+Differing reproductive rates
+''''''''''''''''''''''''''''

+Simulations can use varying reproductive rates across the landscape, but using :func:`set_map_files(reproduction_map="/path/to/rep.tif") <pycoalescence.simulation.Simulation.set_map_files>`.
+In this scenario, all species have different per-capita reproduction rates across the landscape.

+.. note:: Density is already taken into account during simulations for reproduction rates, so the reproduction map
+          should be solely for the *per-capita* differences in reproductive rate.

+.. important:: A reproduction map can only be used with a fine map, and coarse map should be set to "none".

 Limitations of simulation variables